 Logistics to consider when planning a medically unassisted birth in BC:

-- A plan for whether or not you wish to have medical prenatal care, and who you will be getting that from if you do want prenatal care.
+- A plan for whether or not you wish to have medical prenatal or postpartum care, and who you will be getting that from if desired

-- A plan for having any newborn exams or procedures performed that you wish to have for your baby
+- A plan for having any medical newborn exams or procedures performed that you wish to have for your baby, if desired

-- Deciding what kind of support, if any, you will have during your birth (friends, family, doulas, birth attendants)
+- Deciding what kind of support, if any, you will have during your birth (friends, family, doulas, birth attendants), or who you could call for support if desired

-- A plan for resources you can access if you need postpartum or breastfeeding support for you or your baby
+- A plan for resources you can access if you need / want postpartum or breastfeeding support for you or your baby

 Birth supplies for an Unassisted birth in BC